GeorgeSittas/TicTacToe-AI/README.md

 ```

 ### How to play
-In each round, a player (either the user or the computer) makes a move.
-Whenever it is the user's
+In each round, a player (either the user or the computer) makes a move, with the first move
+being played by the player with the cross symbol (X).
+Whenever it is the user's turn to make
-turn to make a move, he can type q or Q to quit the game, or choose a move in the form of
+a move, he can type q or Q to quit the game, or choose a move in the form of <letter><number>,
-<letter><number>, where letter is one of A, B and C and number is one of 1, 2 and 3 (e.g. A3).
+where letter is one of A, B and C, and number is one of 1, 2 and 3 (e.g. A3).